yaijs/yeh/README.TECHNICAL.md

 // Still 1, in fact, still the same listener.
 Not even a refresh. ✅
 ```

+This is especially useful if you have a lot of form elements (e.g., editable configurations via a GUI).
+Instead of adding a new listener for each input element and then properly removing them when you're done, we simply inject our HTML snippets/templates into the page.
+They trigger their corresponding events as well that we catch on the parent level and process.
+When done, we remove the HTML snippets the same way we inserted them - without a second thought.
+Where "without a second thought" doesn't mean "thoughtless," but rather "it's simply not necessary."

 ### Event-as-a-Service (EaaS) Architecture

 YEH treats events as a **service system**: